 Quality Design and Material Build to Last

 The first thing you’ll notice about the Fender CD-60S is its attractive design.
-It has a laminated spruce top, as well as mahogany back and sides.
+It has a solid mahogany top, as well as mahogany back and sides.

 It also has 20 frets, a 25.3-inch scale neck, rosewood fingerboard, a dual-action truss rod, sealed die-cast tuners, and a scalloped X bracing, making it well-equipped with features that don’t come with guitars in its price range!

 It has a clear attach and warmth which produces better and can work with any playing style you prefer.
 Additionally, the tuning machines do not feel weak or stiff, working great in maintaining the tune of the guitar.

 Sure, it isn’t the most beautiful of guitars, but it has the simple and elegant design to attract and please your audience surely.
 Additionally, it comes with a hard-shell case for free for assured protection and durability.

 This dreadnought guitar feels as good as it sounds, having the rich and full tone many will appreciate.
 It’s excellent when strummed as it has a unique character which sounds even better the longer you use it for.